American Outdoor Brands (NASDAQ:AOUT) Releases FY 2022 Earnings Guidance

-American Outdoor Brands (NASDAQ:AOUT) updated its FY 2022 earnings guidance on Thursday.
+American Outdoor Brands (NASDAQ:AOUT) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.020-$2.260 for the period, compared to the Thomson Reuters consensus estimate of $2.210.
 The company issued revenue guidance of $280 million-$295 million, compared to the consensus revenue estimate of $291.70 million.

-A number of equities analysts have recently issued reports on the company.
-B. Riley reissued a buy rating and set a $46.00 target price (up from $44.00) on shares of American Outdoor Brands in a research note on Friday, July 16th.
-Lake Street Capital raised their price objective on American Outdoor Brands from $37.00 to $40.00 and gave the company a buy rating in a research note on Friday, July 16th.
-Finally, Zacks Investment Research downgraded American Outdoor Brands from a buy rating to a hold rating in a research note on Wednesday, July 21st.
-One equities research analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the company currently has an average rating of Buy and a consensus target price of $32.14.
+American Outdoor Brands (NASDAQ:AOUT) last announced its quarterly earnings results on Wednesday, September 8th.
+The company reported $0.48 EPS for the quarter, topping the consensus estimate of $0.40 by $0.08.
+The business had revenue of $60.77 million for the quarter, compared to analysts’ expectations of $58.59 million.
+American Outdoor Brands had a net margin of 6.99% and a return on equity of 11.57%.
+The business’s quarterly revenue was up 20.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.35 EPS.
+As a group, analysts anticipate that American Outdoor Brands will post 2.06 earnings per share for the current fiscal year.

+In related news, Director Gregory J. Jr. Gluchowski purchased 4,033 shares of the firm’s stock in a transaction on Monday, September 13th.
+The stock was acquired at an average price of $25.00 per share, with a total value of $100,825.00.
+Following the completion of the acquisition, the director now owns 40,777 shares in the company, valued at approximately $1,019,425.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, CFO Hugh Andrew Fulmer purchased 4,000 shares of the firm’s stock in a transaction on Monday, September 13th.
+The stock was bought at an average cost of $24.81 per share, with a total value of $99,240.00.
+Following the acquisition, the chief financial officer now owns 45,630 shares of the company’s stock, valued at approximately $1,132,080.30.
+The disclosure for this purchase can be found here.
+1.35% of the stock is owned by company insiders.

-An institutional investor recently raised its position in American Outdoor Brands stock.
-Morgan Stanley increased its position in American Outdoor Brands, Inc. (NASDAQ:AOUT) by 875.2% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 207,002 shares of the company’s stock after buying an additional 185,775 shares during the quarter.
-Morgan Stanley owned about 1.47% of American Outdoor Brands worth $7,274,000 as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors own 67.79% of the company’s stock.
+A hedge fund recently raised its stake in American Outdoor Brands stock.
+Morgan Stanley grew its stake in American Outdoor Brands, Inc. (NASDAQ:AOUT) by 875.2% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 207,002 shares of the company’s stock after purchasing an additional 185,775 shares during the quarter.
+Morgan Stanley owned approximately 1.47% of American Outdoor Brands worth $7,274,000 as of its most recent SEC filing.
+67.79% of the stock is owned by hedge funds and other institutional investors.

 About American Outdoor Brands